-Dated: This day of the month of of the

-year

-Defendant.

-Agreed to on this day year of the month of of the

-Deputy District Attorney.
+Dated: This day of the month of f of the year Defendant.
+Agreed to on this day of the month of of of the year Deputy District Attorney.

 2. If the defendant is represented by counsel, the written plea agreement must also include a certificate of counsel that is substantially in the following form: